 Whether you are starting a new restaurant or rebuilding an existing one, you need to make sure that safety never takes the backseat.
 A good commercial kitchen is a blend of airy aesthetics, premium equipment, and a well-thought design that ensures optimum productivity and staff safety.
 Besides adhering to safety codes, it is important to work with a kitchen consultant to optimize the kitchen design and minimize the possibility of mishaps.
-To help you get started, we discuss the basic safety guidelines for designing a commercial kitchen.
+To help you get started, we discuss the basic safety guidelines for commercial kitchen planning and design.
 Read on.

 Whether it is a commercial kitchen in hotel, cafeteria or restaurant, these five dedicated spaces must be present for an optimal functioning: